-Known as ATP or ATPL, the Airline Transport Pilot certificate is the highest grade certificate issued by the FAA.
-The Airline Transport Pilot (ATP) Rating is intended for those who intend to demonstrate the highest level of skill, professionalism, and accomplishment in their careers.
-It is for pilots what a PhD is for Scientists.
+Known as ATP or ATPL, the Airline Transport Pilot Certificate is the highest grade certificate issued by the FAA.
+The Airline Transport Pilot (ATP) rating is for those who intend to demonstrate the highest level of skill, professionalism, and accomplishment in their careers.
+It is for pilots what a PhD is for scientists.

-To be eligible for Airplane ATP, a person must:
+To be eligible for an Airline Transport Pilot Certificate, a person must:

 - Be at least 23 years of age